-The U.S. government estimates the total population at 11,000 (July 2018 estimate).
-Approximately 97 percent of the population belongs to the Ekalesia A Kelisiano Tuvalu (Congregational Christian Church of Tuvalu or EKT), which has historical ties to the Congregational Church and other churches in Samoa, 1.4 percent to the Seventh-day Adventist Church, and 1 percent to the Baha'i Faith.
-There are small numbers of Catholics, Muslims, Baptists, Jehovah's Witnesses, and members of The Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ) and the Brethren Church.
+The U.S. government estimates the total population at 11,300 (midyear 2020 estimate).
+Approximately 86 percent of the population belongs to the Ekalesia A Kelisiano Tuvalu (Congregational Christian Church of Tuvalu, or EKT), which has historical ties to the Congregational Christian Church and other churches in Samoa; 2.8 percent belong to the Seventh-day Adventist Church; and 3.0 percent to the Brethren Church.
+There are small numbers of Catholics, Muslims, Baha'is, Baptists, Jehovah's Witnesses, members of the Assemblies of God, and members of The Church of Jesus Christ of Latter-day Saints.